cvkchris/Brain-Tumor-Analysis/README.md

 # Brain-Tumor-Analysis

 ## About
 This application is designed to help you analyze brain tumor images.
-It provides various image processing techniques and information about the creator.
+It provides various image processing techniques on MRI images and classifies the image into 4 classes using a CNN model.

-## Types of Brain Tumors
-There are several types of brain tumors, including:
+### Classes of MRI Image
+The 4 types of MRI images used to train the model are:
 * Glioma Tumor
-* No Tumor (Normal Brain)
 * Pituitary Tumor
 * Meningioma Tumor
+* No Tumor (Normal Brain)

 ## Operations this app supports
 ### Edge Detection